mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 target.
 4. Launch Mariabackup on the source machine, compress the stream and listen for an incoming connection.
-This is performed with a command like `mariabackup --backup --safe-slave-backup --stream=xbstream | pigz -c | socat - TCP-LISTEN:<port>`.
+This is performed with a command like `mariabackup --backup --safe-slave-backup --stream=xbstream --parallel=1 | pigz -c | socat - TCP-LISTEN:<port>`.
-5. Stop MariaDB-server on the target machine and delete all contents of the data directory */var/lib/mysql*.
+5. Ask the target server what its data directory is (`select @@datadir;`).
+Stop MariaDB Server on the target machine and delete all contents of the data directory.
 6. On the target machine, connect to the source machine, read the backup stream, decompress it and write to the data directory.
 This is performed with a command like `socat -u TCP:<host>:<port> STDOUT | pigz -dc | mbstream -x`.
 This step can